-Blow-on labeling is similar to tamp labeling in that it is best suited for products that are flat or have a uniform shape.
+Blow-on labeling is similar to tamp labeling in that it suits products that are flat or have a uniform shape.

 However, instead of using a tamp pad, this labeling technique uses compressed air to “blow” the label onto the product.

-This is the most advanced of the 3 techniques as the air blast can be adjusted to accommodate different label sizes and shapes.
+This is the most advanced of the 3 techniques as you can adjust the air blast to accommodate different label sizes and shapes.

 The blow-on technique is perfect for the high-end labeling of delicate items or food products packaging.
 The label applicator and the product do not come into contact with each other at all.